-You can access the examiner's reports for F7 by clicking on the image above.
+The key is to review the examiner's reports, which can be found here.
 We suggest that at the very least you take a look at the last four - but of course you can look at as many as you like!